 Girl Scouts of the USA

-NEW YORK—Girl Scouts of the USA (GSUSA) has joined forces with two top leadership development organizations—the Leader to Leader Institute and the Oxford Leadership Academy—to build leadership skills among staff and all of the nearly one million adult Girl Scouts who work primarily as volunteers.
+New York, N.Y.—Girl Scouts of the USA (GSUSA) has joined forces with two top leadership development organizations—the Leader to Leader Institute and the Oxford Leadership Academy—to build leadership skills among staff and all of the nearly one million adult Girl Scouts who work primarily as volunteers.

 The nonprofit Leader to Leader Institute, which provides services and resources to strengthen the leadership of the social sector, has partnered with GSUSA to create a unified response to the needs of current and emerging leaders worldwide.
 The Oxford Leadership Academy, an international management consultancy and executive development company, is designing a strategy to equip the nearly one million adult Girl Scouts to model leadership excellence.

 These collaborations complement the new Girl Scout leadership programming to be introduced to girls in 2008 and support the organization-wide transformation of Girl Scouting to focus on leadership development for girls in the 21st century.
 "Girl Scout staff and volunteers provide an early picture of leadership for nearly three million girls, so it is imperative that they model leadership excellence," says Kathy Cloninger, CEO of GSUSA.
 "The time has never been more critical to discuss what the next generation of leaders will need to become the very best they can be and how we can support them in their leadership development journey."